maybeninja/Autobuy-Zinipay-Integration/README.md

-# AutoBuyX × ZiniPay Integration
+# AutoBuy × ZiniPay Integration

 A lightweight FastAPI integration that connects SellAuth with ZiniPay for automated payment processing.